JacobHung111/ai-trading-demo/README.md

 - **No Real Trading**: Never connects to real brokerages or executes actual trades
 - **News-Based Only**: Signals are based solely on news sentiment, not comprehensive market analysis

-## Contributing

-We welcome contributions!
-Please see our contribution guidelines:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Follow the code quality standards in `CLAUDE.md`
-4. Add comprehensive tests for new functionality
-5. Ensure all tests pass (`pytest`)
-6. Submit a pull request

 ## License